GR20 in Corsica: The Toughest Hut-to-Hut Trek

 How Do I Get to Corsica?

-As mentioned above, Corsica is a French island on the Tyrrhenian sea, also known as Corse in French.
+As mentioned above, Corsica is a French island on the Tyrrhenian Sea, also known as Corse in French.
 You can reach the island either by boat or by plane.
 There are 4 airports on the island, 2 in the north and 2 in the south.
 If you are planning on starting the trek from the north, then it is advisable to land in Calvi (CLY).
 If you are planning on starting from the south, the closest airport to Conca is Figari (FSC).
 The airlines flying directly to the island are Air France and Air Corsica, with flights departing from Paris, Marseille, and Nice.
 The flights take usually 1 to 1,5 hours.

 You can also reach the island by boat.
 Between April and September, there are daily ferry rides from Toulon, Nice or Marseille.
-Of course, this option is cheaper than the plane but it also takes longer.
+Of course, this option is cheaper than the plane but it takes longer.
 The ferry ride from the coastline to the island takes around 6 hours.
 If you want to take a ferry to the southern section of the island, it will be even longer.

 The starting and endpoints of the GR20 are Calenzana village in the north of the island and Conca in the South.
 Vizzavona is the midway point and easily accessible if you want to walk one half of the trail.